merenlab/anvio.org/tutorials/interactive-interface/index.md

 ### Cosmetics: change the radius, remove and add layers

 As you can see, the display is crowded with information.
 The first thing you might notice is that we cannot even read the names of most of the layers.
-To solve this, we can increase the **Radius** of the inner dendrogram in the **Options** tab.
+To solve this, we can increase the **Radius** of the inner dendrogram in the **Main** tabi, under the **Display** section.
 Here I changed the **Radius** to a value of 3500 (don't forget to click **Draw** to refresh the display after changing the value):

 {% include IMAGE path="/images/interactive-interface/exercise2_02.png" width=80 %}